flowset/flowset-studio/README.md

 This repository is intended for collecting **community issues and feedback** for **Flowset Studio Community** — a free IntelliJ IDEA plugin and a set of tools for working with BPM engines.

-> **Flowset Studio Community is free of charge but closed-source.
 > The product source code is **not published** in this repository.
-> This repository is used exclusively for collecting community feedback.
+This repository is used exclusively for collecting community feedback.

 ---